ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 ## Calculated discount amounts

-Discount management breaks down the final line discount into five system-calculated amounts:
+The total discount of a sales order line is broken down into five system-calculated amounts:

 - **Level 1 Discount Amount**
 - **Level 2 Discount Amount**